yu-ming-chen/tp/docs/UserGuide.md

 >
 > <ins>For Mac OS users:</ins>
 > 1. Launch [terminal](#7-glossary) and navigate to the path of the home folder for NUSave.
-> 2. Enter the following command: `java -jar nusave.java` as seen in Figure 4.2 below.
+> 2. Enter the following command: `java -jar nusave.java` as seen in Figure 4.2 below:
 >
 > ![Example of launching NUSave using terminal](images/QuickStartScreenShots/4_2_terminal.png)
 >